 Then the process $(X^u_t)_{t\in[0,1]}$ obtained by using the optimal control minimizing~\eqref{eq:obj:folder:soc} in the SDE~\eqref{eq:sde:follmer} is the F\"ollmer process that satisfies $X^u_{t=1} \sim \mu$. \end{proposition}

 We omit the proof of this proposition since it is a special case of Proposition~\ref{th:fine:tune} established below.

-The solution to the SOC problem in Proposition~\ref{th:follmer} can be achieved with our approach, thereby offering a simulation-free implementation of the Path Integral Sampler (PIS) proposed by~\cite{zhang2022path} that avoids the extra cost of the differentiation through the solution of the SDE~\eqref{eq:sde:follmer} needed in the original PIS.
-The computational advantage this offers will be illustrated via examples in Sec.~\ref{sec:expeiments}.
+Our approach can solve the SOC problem in Proposition~\ref{th:follmer}, providing a simulation-free implementation of the Path Integral Sampler (PIS) \citep{zhang2022path}.
+Section~\ref{sec:expeiments} demonstrates the computational advantage of our approach through examples.

-Note that since we have dropped the terminal constraint in the SDE~\eqref{eq:sde:follmer} and replaced in by a terminal cost in~\eqref{eq:obj:folder:soc}, we are no longer guaranteed that $X^u_{t=1} \sim \mu$ if we do not use the optimal $u$.
-We can however compute unbiased expectation over the target $\mu$ with any control via reweighing using Girsanov theorem, a fact that was also exploited by~\cite{zhang2022path}:
+Since we replaced the terminal constraint in SDE~\eqref{eq:sde:follmer} with a terminal cost in~\eqref{eq:obj:folder:soc}, $X^u_{t=1} \sim \mu$ is not guaranteed for suboptimal controls.
+However, as noted in~\citet{zhang2022path}, we can still compute unbiased expectations over $\mu$ for any control through Girsanov reweighting:

 \begin{proposition} Consider the process~$(X^u_t)_{t\in[0,T]}$ obtained by solving the SDE~\eqref{eq:sde:follmer} with any (not necessary optimal) control $u$.
 Then, given any suitable test function $h:\R^d\to\R$, we have